feijoes/School_APi/README.md

 # School_APi
 A School APi using Sping Boot

-### I am not creative in making api so i make it very simple
+### I am not creative in making api so i make it very simple APIRestFull
+Mongodb Connection

-* models :
+* Crud models :
   * student
   * course